Switching to a high-performance, lightweight saddle is one of the easiest ways to upgrade to save weight and improve comfort.

 High-performance, lightweight saddles feature high-tech materials such as carbon fibre, titanium and lightweight foam padding

-Most lightweight saddles aren't cheap, but weseveral've found for under £100 and one that's just £25
+Most lightweight saddles aren't cheap, but we've found several for under £100 and one that's just £25

 These are almost all firm seats for flat-back riding positions, but some brands do offer wider versions for more upright touring and gravel applications